 Though there is no clear indication that AMPS symptoms are affected by any particular dietary modification, some patients may find that they feel better when not eating certain foods.
 As long as a healthy, well-balanced diet is maintained, it is reasonable to avoid foods that worsen symptoms.

 The diagnosis is largely based on a thorough review of the patient's medical history, including both physical symptoms and psychological or emotional concerns.
-An physical exam may identify specific locations of pain and autonomic changes, but there will be no signs of joint inflammation.
-Often, a doctor will order blood tests to rule out other causes of pain; however, it is important to note that over-medicalization in the form of unnecessary testing may actually worsen AMPS symptoms.
+A physical exam may identify specific locations of pain, allodynia and autonomic changes, but there will be no signs of joint inflammation.
+A doctor may order labs or imaging to rule out other causes of pain; however, it is important to note that over-medicalization in the form of unnecessary testing may actually worsen AMPS symptoms.
 Therefore, if the history and physical exam are very consistent with AMPS, no further testing is required for diagnosis.

 The goal of treatment is to break the pain cycle so that the child can resume a normal life.
-A multidisciplinary approach is taken:
+A multidisciplinary approach is taken, including: